finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

 browser or the ``fs`` API for Node.js environments.

 In order to save data to TRAC we will need to supply a schema.
-This can either be done by providing a full :class:`SchemaDefinition<trac.metadata.SchemaDefinition>` to be embedded with the dataset, or by providing the ID of an existing schema in the TRAC metadata store.
+This can either be done by providing a full :class:`SchemaDefinition<tracdap.metadata.SchemaDefinition>` to be embedded with the dataset, or by providing the ID of an existing schema in the TRAC metadata store.
 In this example we use the latter approach, see lessons 1 & 2 for examples of how to create a schema and search for its ID.

-Once both schema and data are available, we can create a :class:`DataWriteRequest<trac.api.DataWriteRequest>`.
+Once both schema and data are available, we can create a :class:`DataWriteRequest<tracdap.api.DataWriteRequest>`.

 .. literalinclude:: ../../../examples/apps/javascript/src/using_data.js
     :language: JavaScript